St Johns Park

 St Johns Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eight projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Villawood Town Centre Renewal, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), 239 Canley Vale Road Development, and Villawood Town Centre Redevelopment Stage 2.
-The following list details those likely to be most relevant.
+AreaSearch has identified eight projects that could impact the area significantly due to their potential influence on local infrastructure, major projects, and planning initiatives.
+These include Villawood Town Centre Renewal, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), 239 Canley Vale Road Development, and Villawood Town Centre Redevelopment Stage 2.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.